 Occasionally, you might stay with local families if your placement is difficult to get to from Usa River.
 Hostel and hotel accommodation is also available if you prefer at an additional cost.

 The accommodation provided is very comfortable and spacious.
 The living room and bedrooms are equipped with fans.
 There is always electricity and plenty of water even though it may not always be running.
-Your meals will be provided at the accommodation with lunch being taken at the project.
+Your meals will be provided at the accommodation.

 Whether you are on a journalism placement, teaching or working in hospitals, all the placement participants stay together in the same area which means that you are never far away from someone to socialise with in the evenings or travel with at weekends.
 The standard of the accommodation will basic and not be what you are used to at home so please don’t expect all mod cons, but it will be clean and tidy.